-If you’re in a small camper, it might be worth using a dog cage or pet carrier for safe driving that doubles up as a campervan dog bed overnight.
-Pet’s at Home have a great range to choose from.
+If you’re in a small camper, it might be worth using a dog crate or pet carrier for safe driving that doubles up as a campervan dog bed overnight.
+Pets at Home have a great range of dog crates.

 You can also set up a sleeping area on the front seats of the van to keep your dog separated from you.
 If you are in a larger RV or motorhome, then you can bring your normal dog bed from home.

 The key to a smooth camping trip with pets in tow is routine.
 Try to walk and feed your dog at the same time as you would at home.
 Sticking to routine can help to keep your dog more relaxed and settled.

 Great places to go on a campervan holiday with a dog